 PLAN ON A FULL DAY AND NIGHT OF ASTRONOMY FUN!

-CELEBRATE THE JOY OF ASTRONOMY with fellow Tellus members, staff, and volunteers during National Astronomy Day!
-The Museum opens at 10 AM with special Planetarium shows.
-We will kick off the stargazing event at 1 PM when we open the Observatory to view the Sun.
-Expect the unexpected as we look through our special solar telescope to search for sunspots and solar prominences.
+CELEBRATE THE JOY OF ASTRONOMY with us during National Astronomy Day!
+The Museum opens at 10 AM, and the stargazing begins at 1 PM when we open the Observatory to view the Sun.
+We will be looking for sunspots and prominences through our telescope.

-When the Sun sets, head outside as we shift our focus to other celestial objects, such as the Moon, Venus, Jupiter, double star Gamma Leo, and the Ghost of Jupiter nebula.
-Feel free to bring your own telescope to set up on the lawn and get some tips on how best to use it from members of the Atlanta Astronomy Club.
-Throughout the evening, there will be music, tasty treats, and various astronomy-themed children’s activities available outside.
-At 9 and 9:30 PM, Tellus astronomer David Dundee will lead two star walks which will feature a live tour of the night sky on the Museum grounds (meet in the Lobby).
+When the Sun sets, head outside as we shift our focus to other celestial objects in the evening sky, such as Jupiter, double star Gamma Leo, the Moon, and the Globular Cluster in Hercules.
+Feel free to bring your own telescope to set up on the lawn and get some tips from members of the Atlanta Astronomy Club.
+Various astronomy-themed children’s activities will be available during the evening.
+At 9 and 9:30 PM, Tellus astronomer David Dundee will lead and outdoor star walk on the Museum grounds that will feature a live tour of the night sky (meet in the Lobby).

 This event is generously sponsored by: